d3/d3-scale/README.md

 If *interpolate* is specified, sets the scale’s [range](#linear_range) interpolator factory.
 This interpolator factory is used to create interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
 If *factory* is not specified, returns the scale’s interpolator factory.

-For example, when you create a diverging color scale with three colors in the range, two interpolators are created internally by the scale, equivalent to:
+For example, if you create a diverging color scale with three colors in the range, two interpolators are created internally by the scale, equivalent to:

 ```js
 var s = scale.linear().domain([-100, 0, +100]).range(["red", "white", "green"]),